We use cookies for analytics to improve your experience. Privacy Policy

 Group General Counsel, European Infrastructure & Utilities Conglomerate

-Our Cairo office advises on real estate and new city development, construction and infrastructure, energy (hydrocarbons, solar, wind, nuclear), banking and finance, corporate structuring and M&A, and dispute resolution — including CRCICA arbitration and Egyptian Economic Court litigation.
+Our Cairo office advises on real estate and new city development, construction and infrastructure, energy (hydrocarbons, solar, wind, nuclear), banking and finance, corporate structuring and M&A, and dispute resolution — including CRCICA arbitration and Egyptian Economic Court proceedings advisory.
 We serve international investors, contractors, financial institutions, and corporate clients in MENA's largest market.

 Yes.
 The New Administrative Capital is one of the largest urban development projects in the world.
 We advise international developers, contractors, and investors on development agreements, construction contracts, NUCA regulatory compliance, and the structuring of investments in this transformative project.

 CRCICA arbitration is a core capability of our Cairo practice.
-The Cairo Regional Centre for International Commercial Arbitration is the most established arbitration institution in Africa and the Arab world, and we have deep experience representing clients in proceedings under CRCICA's UNCITRAL-based rules.
+The Cairo Regional Centre for International Commercial Arbitration is the most established arbitration institution in Africa and the Arab world, and we have deep experience advising clients in proceedings under CRCICA's UNCITRAL-based rules.

-We represent clients before the Egyptian Economic Courts, Commercial Courts, and Court of Cassation.
+We advise clients before the Egyptian Economic Courts, Commercial Courts, and Court of Cassation.
 Egypt's judiciary is the most developed in the Arab world, with extensive published jurisprudence.
 Our local practice knowledge ensures effective advocacy across commercial, construction, corporate, and regulatory disputes.

 Egypt's legal system was built on French civil-law principles — the Civil Code of 1948 reflects this heritage directly.
 Our Paris-headquartered firm brings a natural affinity with Egyptian legal reasoning.
 Additionally, France is one of the largest European investors in Egypt, and our dual presence supports the significant French corporate presence in the country.